Enable field-level access control through rich policies

 Dynamically enforce field level authorization policies, based on the attributes of the data set, subject, action type, environment and cardinality.
-Cyral can enable policies as code, implementing least privileges and segregation of duties.
+Implement policies as code, enabling security, governance, compliance and protection.

 Give anyone in the “Marketing” SSO group read-only access to customer engagement data except dates of birth.
 Only Compliance team members can see dates of birth.